FrankBowers24/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Amazon Similar Products Visualization

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  A tool for finding new products to buy in an engaging and immersive way

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  ASPV will allow the user to run an Amazon product search and explore the relationships to similar products.
+This is especially helpful for finding new books, movies, and music that is related to media that you already enjoy.

 ## Problem ##
   > Describe the problem your product solves.
+  The existing Amazon presentation of similar products is a carousel where you see four products at a time.
+ASPV allows you to see dozens of similar products at mulitple levels of indirection.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  ASPV presents the data in an animated visualization which provides a far greater level of engagement than a simple four-item carousel

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  ASPV has boosted sales and increased the amount of time customers spend on our site

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  All you have to do is enter a search string and click Search

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  ASPV opened my eyes to new books, dvds and music that I would never have heard about otherwise

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Try ASPV see your favorite media in a new context.